You are inadequate. At least that’s what advertisers would like you to believe.

 You bear witness to proof of your inadequacy every day: you see it on your TV, hear it on your radio, stare back at it on your computer screen and on highway billboards.
 There are plenty of messages all around you to reinforce your utter inadequacy.

-Then and only then will you feel adequate—or so they’d have you believe.
+Then, and only then, will you feel adequate—or so they’d have you believe.

-If you’re defined by your things, you’ll never be happy.
-But if you’re defined by your actions, you’ll have the opportunity to feel fulfilled by your everyday growth, you’ll have the opportunity to feel satisfied with your everyday contribution to others, you have the opportunity to be content every single day of your life.
-You see, the stuff doesn’t make you happy—you make you happy.
+If we are defined by our things, we will never be happy—but if we are defined by our actions, then we’ll have the opportunity to feel fulfilled by our everyday growth, we’ll have the opportunity to feel satisfied with our everyday contribution to others, and we’ll have the opportunity to be content every day of our lives.